Why Your AC Smells When You First Turn It On

 Have You Maintained Your AC Yet?
 Schedule Your Spring Tune-Up!

 If your air conditioner smells when first turned on, try the above tips to eliminate bad odors.
 If the air still stinks after a day or two, call Arctic Air Conditioning for help.
 We provide valuable AC maintenance services that help you get the most from your system, whether you’re dealing with bad odors or not.
-To schedule services in central New Jersey, please contact us today!
+To schedule services in New Jersey, please contact us today!